 Walking on narrow cobbled streets, relishing the creamiest gelato while admiring the architectural beauty all around under a beautiful sky, is all that one dreams of on a trip to Europe.
 From admiring the Eiffel Tower sparkle at night in Paris, visiting ruin bars in Budapest and watching Flamenco in Spain to admiring magnificent cathedrals in Italy, every country in Europe tells a fascinating story from the past and offers experiences that attract travellers.
 But you can access all this only if you have a Schengen visa on your passport, which requires some planning before applying.

+However, Singapore citizens can breathe easy.
+Having the second most powerful passport in the world, they can visit most of Europe without a visa.
+But others have a bit of work cut out for themselves if they are planning to get a Schengen visa.
 One must keep a buffer of four to eight weeks between the submission of documents and the application, and the day you intend to begin your journey.
 While the mandatory documents and the processing fee are the same for most nationalities, the only challenge can be that not all Schengen countries grant visas easily.

-Embassies/consulates of countries like France, Spain and Germany can take months to issue visas due to the overwhelming number of applications they receive, and their rejection rates are also on the higher side.
+Embassies/consulates of countries like France, Spain and Italy can take months to issue visas due to the overwhelming number of applications they receive, and their rejection rates are also on the higher side.
 But there are some countries that most likely grant the visa and that too in a comparatively short duration due to fewer applicants.

 So, if you are planning a European vacation and want your chances of getting a visa to be higher, we have listed the countries that may not disappoint you.
 But, first, here are the details on various aspects of the Schengen visa.